 Intra-Community supply of goods is exempted from VAT (or subject to 0% VAT) by the vendor; corresponding acquisition of the goods by the buyer is called intra-Community acquisition whereby the buyer self-assessed VAT on the acquisition in the Member State of destination.

 There are specific requirements for invoices issued in respect of intra-Community supplies of goods and the obligation to prove the cross-border movement of goods and to comply with the reporting requirements, as set by the Member State where the warehouse is located.

 Scenario 2: Selling goods from a warehouse located in a third country

 If the goods sold to consumers through Estonian company’s webshop are delivered to them from a third country, e.g. India or China, the Estonian company will still be regarded as making distance sales to the consumers, as described above.

 Customs formalities must be undertaken (goods to be assigned to import for free circulation procedure) when the goods are entering the EU.
 The Estonian company will be deemed an importer of record, who is responsible for any import related obligations, including payment of import VAT and customs duties, if applicable, in the Member State of importation.

 The Estonian company must obtain an EORI number prior to making imports into the EU.
 More information on EORI number can be found here.

-Besides, low-value consignment relief (no import VAT or customs duty) is yet available if the value of imported goods is less than 22 euros, but the rule will change as of 1 July 2021.
+Low-value consignment relief (no import VAT or customs duty) is yet available if the value of imported goods is less than 22 euros, but the rule will change as of 1 July 2021.
 The exemption for imports of small consignments of up to EUR 22 will be abolished.

 There are global online marketplaces (e.g. Amazon, eBay, etc) who provide a variety of services to start-ups, including customs clearance of non-EU goods.